MCherifiOSS/meta-crosswalk-embedded/README.md

 **Embedded Crosswalk Project** (ECP) is the minimal Linux platform that boots a fully-fledged Web application.

-This repository is actually a Yocto layer and groups all the needed components that form the ECP, featuring mostly Crosswalk application run-time and Chromium.
-In particular Chromium is using Ozone-GBM platform and therefore does not rely on any Linux traditional window system like X11, Wayland, etc, neither graphics toolkits like EFL, Qt.
+In development terms, ECP is actually a Yocto layer where it carefully select components and custom configure them, featuring the Crosswalk Web runtime and Chromium.
+In particular Chromium here is using Ozone-GBM platform and therefore does not rely on any Linux traditional window system like X11, Wayland, etc, neither graphics toolkits like EFL, Qt.
 It's a pretty simple and new software stack that the main motivation is to leverage the Web platform (HTML5, CSS, JavaScript and more) as the application platform.

-You may want to use the Embedded Crosswalk project as a backbone for creating a real **Web-based Linux distribution** to enable **IoT (Internet of Things), Wearables, Digital Signage** or any other embedded use case.
+You may want to use the Embedded Crosswalk Project as a backbone for creating a real **Web-based Linux distribution** to enable **IoT (Internet of Things), Wearables, Digital Signage** or any other embedded use case.